scalacenter/sbt-scalafix/CONTRIBUTING.md

 Be sure to run the `bin/scalafmt` script to ensure code formatting is OK.
-Pro tip, `./bin/scalafmt --diff` formats only the files that have changed from the master branch.
+Pro tip, `./bin/scalafmt --diff` formats only the files that have changed from the main branch.
 You can read more about it at http://scalafmt.org

 ## TL;DR